sergev/ifcomp/README.md

 ## Features

-- **Detects Multiple Change Types**: Identifies deletions, insertions, replacements, and movements of code blocks
+- Detects deletions, insertions, replacements, and moves
-- **Pseudo-Update Output**: Presents differences in a format similar to source code update commands
-- **Efficient Algorithm**: Uses an 8-pass algorithm with hash-based line matching and tree structures
+- Pseudo-update output format
+- Hash-based matching for efficiency
-- **Change Statistics**: Provides summary statistics including:
+- Change statistics summary
-  - Lines deleted from old file
-  - Lines inserted in new file
-  - Lines replaced
-  - Lines moved
-  - Number of change blocks

 ## Algorithm Overview

-The IFCOMP algorithm performs an 8-pass comparison:

-**Passes 1-4 (Initial Matching)**:
-- **Pass 1**: Builds hash tables for both input files
-- **Pass 2**: Identifies unique line pairs (lines that appear once in each file)
-- **Pass 3**: Extends matches forward from unique pairs
-- **Pass 4**: Extends matches backward from unique pairs

-**Passes 5-8 (Tree Building)**:
-- **Pass 5**: Identifies lines that don't match and builds initial trees
-- **Pass 6**: Handles deletions in old file
-- **Pass 7**: Handles insertions and replacements
-- **Pass 8**: Finalizes output formatting

-The algorithm uses a sophisticated hash function to quickly identify matching and unique lines across both files, enabling efficient detection of moved code blocks.
+IFCOMP uses an 8-pass algorithm with hash-based line matching and tree structures to identify deletions, insertions, replacements, and moves between two files.
+For detailed algorithm theory, data structures, and implementation details for each pass, see [Theory.md](Theory.md).

 ## Usage